-Overtime, Minimum Wage, Unpaid Commissions and other “Wage Theft” claims have become the most common methods of employer theft in this country.
+Overtime, Minimum Wage, Unpaid Commissions and other “Wage Theft” claims.

 Each one of these claims has different components and variables so we will discuss each one separately.

 Let’s start with the most common one- overtime.